Randomized Block Coordinate DC Programming: Abstract

 \section{Abstract}

-We introduce an extension of the Difference of Convex Algorithm (DCA) in the form of a block coordinate approach for problems with separable structure.
-For $n$ coordinate-blocks and $k$ iterations, our main result proves a non-asymptotic convergence rate of $O(n/k)$ for the proposed method.
-Furthermore, leveraging the connection between DCA and Expectation Maximization (EM), we propose a block coordinate EM algorithm.
+We introduce an extension of the Difference of Convex Algorithm (DCA) in the form of a {randomized} block coordinate approach for problems with separable structure.
+For $n$ coordinate-blocks and $k$ iterations, our main result proves a non-asymptotic convergence rate of $O(n/k)$ {in expectation, with respect to a stationarity measure based on a Forward-Backward envelope}.
+Furthermore, leveraging the connection between DCA and Expectation Maximization (EM), we propose a {randomized} block coordinate EM algorithm.